olivierlh/criticalmassapplication/README.md

 #### Breaking bad

-I created  a picture of myself as a character of breaking bad.
+I created  a picture of myself as a character of Breaking bad.

 #### George Harrison